Construction of Fuchsian Schottky group with conformal boundary at infinity

-\section{Conclusion}
+\section{\textbf{CONCLUSION}}

-Fuchsian Schottky group is basically an one kind of Schottky group in $SL(2,\mathbb{R})$ which preserves upper as well as lower hemispheres of $\mathbb{CP}^1$ and equator circle $\mathbb{RP}^1$.
-Due to the absence of parabolic elements, the nature of the hyperbolic ends for $\Gamma_{S_n}$ has produced a relationship between Schottky uniformization and Fuchsian Schottky uniformization for the funnels end in the conformal boundary at infinity (see, Theorem \ref{t6.2}).
-Note that, for a compact Riemann surface corresponding to a Fuchsian group of genus $n$ and a conformally compact Riemann surface corresponding to the Fuchsian group equipped with the Schottky structure (which we have constructed in this paper), the dimensions of Teichm\"uller spaces are not equal (increased by $2$ in the sense of real dimensional Euclidean space for $\Gamma_{S_n}$, see, Theorem \ref{t7.1}). \\
+Though any finite rank Fuchsian Schottky group is a discrete subgroup of $PSL(2, \mathbb{R})$, in this paper, we have introduced orientation-reversing isometries as side-pairing transformations that enrich our constructed group from the group's theoretical point of view (see, Proposition $4.1$).
+We noticed that the convex cocompact Fuchsian Schottky hyperbolic surface had a sufficiently small limit set with Hausdorff dimension $0 \le \delta_{\Gamma_{S_n}} \le \frac{1}{2}$.
+We also observed that, from the point of view of the topological invariant Euler characteristics in the hyperbolic surface, the Fuchsian Schottky group produced hyperbolic surfaces like finite Loch Ness monster and finite Jacob's ladder (see, Theorem $5.1$ and Theorem $5.2$).
+Note that, for a compact Riemann surface corresponding to a Fuchsian group of genus $n$ $(n>1)$ and a conformally compact Riemann surface corresponding to the Fuchsian group equipped with the Schottky structure of rank $n$ $(n>1)$ (which we have constructed in this paper), the dimensions of Teichm\"uller spaces are not equal (increased by $2$ in the sense of real dimensional Euclidean space for $\Gamma_{S_n}$, see, Theorem $6.1$).\\

-\textbf{Acknowledgement:} The authors wish to express their sincere thanks and gratitude to Professor James W. Anderson, University of Southampton for his constructive suggestions towards the improvement of the paper.
-The second author greatly acknowledges The Council of Scientific and Industrial Research (CSIR File No.: 09/025(0284)/2019-EMR-I), Government of India, for the award of JRF.
-The authors sincerely acknowledge the support received from DST FIST programme (File No. SR/FST/MSII/2017/10(C)).
+\textbf{Acknowledgment:} The second author greatly acknowledges The Council of Scientific and Industrial Research (CSIR File No.: 09/025(0284)/2019-EMR-I), Government of India, for the award of JRF.